Type 2 diabetes is a condition in which your body doesn’t respond as it should to the hormone insulin, which helps regulate blood glucose levels.

 - Increased thirst.
 Type 2 diabetes causes you to feel thirsty because you are losing more water than normal through your urine.
 This water loss can lead to dehydration.

 - Increased hunger.
 You may feel hungry for the same reason you lose weight or feel tired.
-This could be because your body can’t efficiently produce energy from the food you eat.
+This may be because your body can’t produce the energy you need.

 Type 2 diabetes is caused in part by both lifestyle and genetics.
 You are at risk if you: